 The 3.5-5.6/16-50 stated on the lens body indicates that this lens widest open is F3.5 at 16 mm and F 5.6 at 50mm.

-For the lens above, there is only stated 4/16-70, that means this lens has a constant widest open of F4 throughout its whole focal length from 16 mm – 70 mm.
+The lens above states 4/16-70, which means this lens has a constant widest open of F4 throughout its focal length from 16 mm to 70 mm.

-Of course, constant aperture zoom lens is more expensive and larger than a normal zoom lens.
-However, you will appreciate the 1 to 2 stops faster at the telephoto side (the longest focal length, e.g. 70 mm for 16-70mm zoom lens).
+Of course, a constant aperture zoom lens is more expensive and larger than a standard zoom lens.
+However, you will appreciate the 1 to 2 stops faster at the telephoto side (the most extended focal length, e.g., 70 mm for 16-70mm zoom lens).

 5. Focal Length

-Focal length is a very subjective matter, there is no absolutely right or wrong choice of focal length, it is just depends on your shooting style and shooting purpose.
-I provided a general guide of certain focal length range in the table below:
+Focal length is a very subjective matter.
+There is no right or wrong choice of focal length.
+Buy a lens that fits your shooting style and shooting purpose.
+I provided a general guide of specific focal length range in the table below: